 From the time that Father Marquette inscribed the name of the “Kanza” nation on his map of 1673, a half-century elapses before the name again appears; when special mention of the “Canzas” is made by Etienne Venyard, Sieur de Bourgmont, commander at Fort Orleans, who passed directly through Kansas from east to west, and north of the Kansas River in 1724, on his expedition to the Padoucas, in the West.
-He was accompanied by delegations from several Eastern tribes, consisting of their principal chiefs and warriors.
-Conspicuous among these was the “Kanza” delegation — the general rendezvous for the other tribes being at the Kanza village on the Missouri River.
-The hospitality of the tribe and their generous treatment of their visitors is especially noted by Monsieur de Bourgmont in his journal.
+He was accompanied by delegations from several Eastern tribes, their principal chiefs and warriors.
+The “Kanza” delegation was conspicuous among these — the general rendezvous for the other tribes being at the Kanza village on the Missouri River.
+Monsieur de Bourgmont especially notes the hospitality of the tribe and their generous treatment of their visitors in his journal.

 There were formerly two Kanza villages on the Missouri River.
 The lower, about 40 miles above the junction of the Kansas and Missouri Rivers, was situated on the west bank, between two high bluffs; the upper was a little above the mouth of Independence Creek, on the south bank of the river, and is described as having been located on “an extensive and beautiful prairie.”
 It was called the “Village of the Twenty-four.”

-When Captain Meriwether Lewis, of the Lewis and Clark expedition, visited the sites of these old villages in 1804, every trace of the lower had disappeared; but on a hill, a little in the rear, were the remains of an old French fort, of which the general outline of fortification and the ruins of the chimneys were plainly discernible.
+When Captain Meriwether Lewis of the Lewis and Clark expedition visited the sites of these old villages in 1804, every trace of the lower had disappeared.
+On a hill, a little in the rear, were the remains of an old French fort, of which the general outline of fortification and the ruins of the chimneys were discernible.
 A fine spring of water was found in the vicinity.
-There is no clue to the history of the parties who built or occupied the fort, but the supposition is that they were destroyed by the Indians.
+There is no clue to the history of the parties who built or occupied the fort, but the supposition is that the Indians destroyed them.

-Enough of the remains of the upper village could be distinguished to show that it was quite extensive.
+Enough of the remains of the upper village could be distinguished to show that it was pretty extensive.

-The Kanza were driven from their settlements on the Missouri River by the inroads of the Iowa and Sac tribes, who, by reason of their intercourse with the traders of the Mississippi Valley, were tolerably well supplied with firearms.
-The exact time at which this occurred is not known, but it was probably thirty years before the visit of Captain Meriwether Lewis, as the Osage were driven from the Missouri River by the Sacs Indians and forced farther south, onto the Osage River, about that time.
+The Kanza were driven from their settlements on the Missouri River by the inroads of the Iowa and Sac tribes, who were tolerably well supplied with firearms because of their intercourse with the traders of the Mississippi Valley.
+The exact time at which this occurred is unknown, but it was probably 30 years before the visit of Captain Meriwether Lewis, as the Osage were driven from the Missouri River by the Sac Indians and forced farther south, onto the Osage River, about that time.